microsoft/frontend-bootcamp/step1-02/demo/README.md

 ### Updating the header

 The header of our page is where most of the action is going to happen.
-First, lets give our page a title (Not the HTML tag), adding 'TODO' to our `h1`.
+First, lets give our app a name, adding 'TODO' to our `h1`.
 Then we can add an input and button to our `addTodo` div.

 ```html
 <input class="textfield" placeholder="add todo" /> <button class="submit">Add</button>